-\paragraph{Facial Manipulation Detection} The increasing availability of these image manipulation models calls for the need to reliably detect synthetic images in an automated fashion.
+\textbf{Facial Manipulation Detection.} The increasing availability of these image manipulation models calls for the need to reliably detect synthetic images in an automated fashion.
 Traditional facial manipulation detection leverages handcrafted features such as gradients or compression artifacts, in order to find inconsistencies in an image~\cite{8267641,LyuPZ14,6210378}.
 While such self-consistency can produce good results, these methods are less accurate than more recent learning-based techniques~\cite{roessler2019faceforensicspp, Cozzolino_2021_ICCV, Agarwal2019ProtectingWL, aneja2020generalized, cozzolino2018forensictransfer}, which are able to detect fake imagery with a high degree of confidence.
 In contrast to detecting forgeries, we aim to prevent manipulations from happening in the first place by rendering the respective manipulation models ineffective by introducing targeted adversarial attacks.

-\paragraph{Adversarial Attacks} Adversarial attacks were initially introduced in the context of classification tasks~\cite{szegedy2014intriguing, goodfellow2015explaining,MoosaviDezfooli2016DeepFoolAS,Dong2018BoostingAA} and eventually expanded to semantic segmentation and detection models~\cite{fischer2017adversarial,xie2017adversarial}.
+\textbf{Adversarial Attacks.} Adversarial attacks were initially introduced in the context of classification tasks~\cite{szegedy2014intriguing, goodfellow2015explaining,MoosaviDezfooli2016DeepFoolAS,Dong2018BoostingAA} and eventually expanded to semantic segmentation and detection models~\cite{fischer2017adversarial,xie2017adversarial, poursaeed2018generative}.
 The key idea behind these methods is to make imperceptible changes to an image in order to disrupt the feature extraction of the underlying neural networks.
-To this end, adversarial attacks generate an individual noise pattern that is superimposed to a given input image.
 While these methods have achieved great success in fooling state-of-the-art vision models, one significant drawback is that optimizing a pattern for every image individually makes the optimization process quite slow.
 In order to address this challenge, generic universal image-agnostic noise patterns were introduced~\cite{Moosavi-Dezfooli_2017_CVPR, metzen2017universal}.
-This has shown to be effective for misclassification tasks but gives suboptimal results for generative models as we show in Sec.~\ref{sec:results}.
+This has shown to be effective for misclassification tasks but gives suboptimal results for generative models, as we show in Sec.~\ref{sec:results}.